 Traveling through Italy without a car is not only possible — it is often the smartest way to experience historic cities, regional food culture, and scenic landscapes without the stress of traffic, parking restrictions, toll roads, and ZTL fines.

-The country boasts an extensive rail network, efficient urban public transport, scenic routes ideal for walking and cycling, and ferry connections for islands and coastal destinations.
+The country has an extensive rail network, efficient urban public transport, scenic routes ideal for walking and cycling, and ferry connections for islands and coastal destinations.
 This guide explains how to move around Italy smoothly without renting a vehicle, whether you are planning a short city break or a multi-city itinerary.

 If you enjoy driving, you may also want to read our practical guides on autostrada driving and avoiding driving penalties in Bologna.